 At the precise moment Dillon’s tome was completed on Sunday morning, it was sent to a fearless cohort of nearly fifty professors and graduate students, convened by Princeton University's Interdisciplinary Doctoral Program in the Humanities (IHUM), who had volunteered to read and respond under similar constraints.
 Over the next twenty-four hours, the experiment continued as the respondents labored over their essays, which were collected by 10 am on Monday.

 The resulting book, Reception Rooms: An Anthology of Recent Responses to Brian Dillon's I Am Sitting in a Room, was then presented at a symposium organized by IHUM that very afternoon to consider the past, present, and future of such experiments in the radical compression of culture.
-The discussion took up many of the same questions as the book itself does, including what it means to write, under such constraints, a “good book”; what else there is to write (the threat of failure, and its possible forms); and the families of constraint (from the journalist’s deadline to Oulipian rules to deathbed exigency).
+The discussion took up many of the same questions as the book itself does, including what it means to write, under such conditions, a “good book”; what else there is to write; the threat of failure, and its possible forms; and the various types of constraint faced by authors, from the journalist’s deadline to Oulipian rules to deathbed exigency.